-During the year ended 31 December 2020, an amount of € 83 million (2019: € 55 million) was recognized as rental income from investment property in income from non banking services.
-As at 31 December 2020, there were no significant contractual obligations in relation to investment property.
+During the year ended 31 December 2021, an amount of € 93 million (2020: € 83 million) was recognized as rental income from investment property in income from non banking services (note 8).
+As at 31 December 2021, the contractual obligations in relation to investment property amounted to approximately € 5.5 million, of which € 4.2 million is associated with property redevelopment.